csvpath/csvpath/docs/variables.md

 Note, too, that a variable with `asbool` that is assigned a value will return matching, or not, based on interpreting the assigned value as a bool.
 Without the `asbool` qualifier the assignment operation always allows the row to match, regardless of the value assigned.

+### Latch

+`latch` offers the ability to set a variable one time and have it not change thereafter.
+When a variable has `latch` it sets once and returns the default match result; i.e. it matches and contributes to the line matching.
+After that, `latch` disallows changes to the variable and attempts to set the variable return no-match, making a `latch` able to prevent matching.
+If preventing matching is not the desired outcome—i.e. you want to prevent change but not affect matching—you can use the `nocontrib` qualifier in addition to `latch`.

+### Increase and Decrease

+`increase` and `decrease` prevent variables from being set to values that are less than or greater than, respectively, the variable's current value.
+For example, a variable with the `increase` qualifier that has the value `10` cannot be set to `9` but can be set to `11`. `increase` and `decrease` affect a line matching or not matching.
+If a variable change is prevented because it goes in the opposite way permitted by the qualifier it prevents the line matching.
+As always, this effect can be removed by adding the `nocontrib` qualifier in addition to `increase` or `decrease`.

 <a href='https://github.com/dk107dk/csvpath/blob/main/docs/qualifiers.md'>Read about these qualifiers and more here.</a>

+<a name="assignment"></a>
 ## Assignment

 Variables are assigned on the left-hand side of an `=` expression.
 For example: